Sierra Leone Telegraph: 18 September 2012:

 Yesterday, the IMF reported that; “To address fiscal slippages incurred in 2011, the authorities have taken corrective measures, establishing a high-level Cash Management Committee and preparing monthly cash-flow statements.
 These measures improve fiscal management and enhance coordination between fiscal and monetary policies.”

-The country’s main opposition party – The Sierra Leone Peoples Party (SLPP) have always maintained that, the government has not done enough to create a broad based and diverse economy that would generate reasonable revenue for the country.
+The country’s main opposition party – The Sierra Leone Peoples Party (SLPP) have always maintained that, the government has not done enough to create a broad based and diverse economy that could generate reasonable revenue for the country.

 Sierra Leone is one of the poorest countries in the world, with daily average income of less than a Dollar, and more than a half of its adult population not expecting to live beyond 47 years.